 Bring Your EHIC or PRC

-For all workers from the EU or EEA, you can bring your European Health Insurance Card (EHIC) or Provisional Replacement Certificate (PRC) from your country.
+EU or EEA workers can bring their European Health Insurance Card (EHIC) or Provisional Replacement Certificate (PRC) from your country.
 If you are staying for no more than four months, you will not need to get health insurance.

-This card allows you access to the healthcare system in the Netherlands on the same terms as Dutch citizens.
-The card covers medical care that is required during your stay.
+These cards allow you to access the Dutch healthcare system as Dutch citizens would.
+The card also covers the required medical care during your stay.
 The only people who don’t have to obtain Dutch health insurance are those who work for a European institution, as they are covered by the Joint Sickness Insurance Scheme, unless they do something else for the Dutch company.

 Public and Private Health Insurance